 If you find your pet tarantula lying on its back, it is important that you do not touch it as it is extremely fragile at this time.
 It can be quite alarming to find your tarantula lying in this seemingly unnatural position but chances are it is simply because it is beginning to molt.
 Most tarantulas will molt while laying on their backs (though some will molt on their sides).
 Molting usually takes anywhere from 15 minutes to a full day, so keep an eye on your tarantula (remember to not touch it), and within a few hours, you should be able to verify if it was molting by the evidence it has left behind in the form of the molt.

-Many people think that if their tarantula is on his back it means they are trying to die.
+Many people think that if their tarantula is on its back, it means that it is trying to die.
 This is not the case, and it is quite rare that a tarantula would ever be found dead upside down.
-They are more likely to be found dead with their legs curled under them then to be lying on their back.
+It is more likely to be found dead with its legs curled under it than to be lying on its back.

 There are other, more subtle signs that a tarantula is about to molt, although some of these can occur for other reasons besides molting: